 ...
 Read more →

-Have additional questions about product development?
-We are happy to help!
-Send us an e-mail at firstname.lastname@example.org
+Have additional 3D printing questions?
+Send us an email at firstname.lastname@example.org

 3D Innovations is a Product Development Company – from the 3D Design to a fully functional 3D Prototype & Product.

 Technology development is happening astonishingly fast when you sit back and think about it.
 3D printing, AI, VR and robotics made leaps and bounds within the last year and have experienced unprecedented growth within the last decade.
 Today, technology touches most aspects of our lives—from our ‘smart’ homes to our cars and everything in between.

 It’s that time of the year where we start to look at what 2019 brought us and what we can expect in the new year.
 Below we are sharing five of our favorite technology development related ‘look back’ and ‘look ahead’ pieces.

 What were the breakthrough technologies for 2019?
 The answer depends on who you ask.
 Several common themes have emerged such as cobots, emerging energy source, AI, and cybersecurity breaches.

 We live in an age where new technologies hit the market almost daily.
 The question is will manufacturers find meaningful applications for latest advances?
 In some instances, it is just a matter of a new technology development hitting the market at the wrong time.
 In other cases, it may not make sense.
 When technology has staying power, it often has the ability to revolutionize how manufacturers operate.